sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

     _Click the Browser button_

 1. Install HockeyApp on the emulator.
 To do this, enter in the HockeyApp link that you noted earlier into the address bar and press enter.
-If you do not have this, go the the HockeyApp dashboard and obtain the registration link.
+If you do not have this, go the HockeyApp dashboard and obtain the registration link.

     ![Enter the HockeyApp registration link](Images/emulator-hockeyapp-link.png "Enter the HockeyApp registration link")